*daily rates in El Hierro based on a 1 day rental (24hr period) and for guidance purposes only.

 There is an endless list of interesting activities, depending upon your tastes.
 The temperate climate is ideal for being in the great outdoors: go camping at La Hoya del Morcillo or walk the numerous paths and trails that have been restored and signposted.
 The rocky shores offer amazing snorkelling and diving experiences or be extra-daring and go paragliding, popular at El Valle de El Golfo.

 It’s the place to go for nature and conservation interests.
 In 2000 the island became a UNESCO classified Biosphere Reserve.
 The landscape is unusually varied, combining typical Canarian volcanic terrain with vineyards and plantations, fields and meadows, and contrasting forest areas.
-El Hierro should become the first island in the world to be self-sufficient for energy with an innovative wind-hydro system scheduled for completion at the end of 2011.
+El Hierro became the first island in the world to be self-sufficient for energy with an innovative wind-hydro system in 2011.

 Into tradition and history?
 Enjoy a Canarian Wrestling match; visit "Garoe" the sacred tree or the ancient village of Guinea.
 Take in some traditional craftwork at the Ethnographic centre or at village markets during summertime.